Landscape Design

 How Short Should You Cut Your Grass for Winter?

-However, the grass height can vary slightly depending on the specific type of grass you have and your local climate conditions.
+The grass height can vary slightly depending on the specific type of grass you have and your local climate conditions.
 Different grass varieties have different growth habits and tolerances.

 Ideal Height for Warm-Season Grasses